szeyick/University/INF60009 - Database Analysis and Design/Exam/README.md

 - **Ternary Relationships** where you have a third entity that branches off between your photo existing entities**

+- OrderLine (Multiple Items Within Order), Offering (Same thing repeated), Allocation (Ternary)

+- Dimension Table, Fact Table

+- TPS bad for running aggregate queries, too many tables and joins for large scale aggregate functions.

+- Dimension Table data is not normalised, contains redundant data, seems to be just the raw data that the Fact Table aggregates into its own.

 ENTITY1 >----+----+ENTITY2
 		  ENTITY 3